mliew21396/remote-work/week-1/tracking-changes/README.md

 ## Release 3: Make Changes

 Now you know about how git tracks changes, so it's time to make some changes!
 Make sure you are on the `master` branch for this.

-If you were on the `git-playground` branch, type `git checkout master` to go back to your master branch.
+Type `git checkout -b making-changes` to create a new branch called `making-changes`.

 - Using Sublime, open the [my_reflection.md](my_reflection.md) file associated with this challenge
 - Answer the first question in the reflection file - make sure to save your file